Stung by U.N. defeat, Israel pushes settlement plans

 If E-1 building goes ahead, the chances of talks resuming will be close to non-existent.

-(Additional reporting by Ori Lewis and Dan Williams in Jerusalem and by Arshad Mohammed in Washington; Editing by Janet McBride and Peter Cooney)
+(Additional reporting by Ori Lewis and Dan Williams; editing by Janet McBride and Will Waterman)